citelao/sensible/_coffee_shop/6-traditional.md

 ## Scalable hacking

 On the other hand, scalable hacking might be the real threat.
-Hackers could theoretically target every person all the time (given the right automatic hacking tools).
+The right tools could let hackers target every person all the time.

-In fact, aren't there tons of new security vulnerabilities every day?
-Aren't there tons of automatic hacking tools?
+Actually, aren't there tons of automatic hacking tools?
+And aren't there tons of new security vulnerabilities every day?

 That is true!
+Even today, there are hackers who automatically scan computers on the Internet for vulnerabilities, looking for easy targets<!-- cite How Vulnerable Are Unprotected Machines on the Internet? and current survival time stats https://isc.sans.edu/survivaltime.html -->.
+Your computer is probably scanned within an hour of being connected to the Internet.

-We learn about new bugs, new exploits, and new backdoors all the time.
+And we learn about new bugs, new exploits, and new backdoors all the time.
 There are podcasts about it.
 In fact, two 2018 papers revealed theoretical attacks that exposed everything on almost *every* computer from the last 20 years---Spectre and Meltdown<!-- https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)#Affected_hardware, clean up this stat-->.

-And there are hackers that automatically scan computers on the Internet for vulnerabilities, looking for easy targets<!-- cite How Vulnerable Are Unprotected Machines on the Internet? and current survival time stats https://isc.sans.edu/survivaltime.html -->.

-But it turns out that computer companies know about these exploits, too.
-And they know about automatic scanners.
+But it turns out that computer companies know about these automatic scanners, too.
+And they even find some of the biggest exploits<!-- project zero -->.

-And it turns out that computer companies today proactively defend against these attacks---if your software is up to date, you should be protected.
+And it turns out that most computer companies today proactively defend against these attacks---if your software is up to date, you should be protected.

 ## Scalable hacking: in 2004